cparr110/comp-617-module-two-remix-cparr110/README.md

 ---

 ## AI Use Disclosure
 OpenAI GPT-5 was used for overall help, D3 debugging, and copy editing.
-The story framing, data selection, and design decisions were done by Clay Parr.
+The story framing, data selection, and design decisions were done by me.

 ## Run Locally
 ```bash